How Snow and Ice Can Impact Your Roof

 Due to the accumulation of snow and ice, cracks can become present.
 When water seeps into even the tiniest cracks, this could pose a major issue for your roof.
 Not only can this cause leaks into your home, but the cracks can become much more prominent.
 If there is a crack in your roof and the water seeps in, a leak can be caused.
 However, if the water doesn’t leak and it freezes, the crack can expand causing an increase in size.
 Even the smallest cracks can expand and can even cause the shingles to move causing even more leaks.

-For more information on roofing, contact the roof inspectors at RoofAdvisor today.
+For more information on roofing, contact the roofers at RoofAdvisor today.